exussum12/coverageChecker/README.md

 or

-    git diff $(git merge-base origin/master HEAD) > /tmp/diff.txt
+    git diff $(git merge-base origin/master...HEAD) > /tmp/diff.txt

-Assuming your on a branch with local changes
+Assuming your on a branch with no local changes (ie all changes are committed)

 This diff will be used in all of the examples